 Our modern world is constantly moving.
-Things are quickly changing, demanding us to always be plugged in and attentive.
+Things are quickly changing, demanding us to always be attentive.
 The true value to Restorative Yoga is getting a chance to step back and focus on ourselves.
 By spending some time during your day with the specific purpose of relaxation you can help your body recover from the rest of your life while better situating yourself for the future.

 Restorative Yoga Classes

-As stated above, a big difference when it comes to Restorative Yoga is that poses are held for longer periods of time.
 On average, a pose can be held anywhere from 5-20 minutes.
 This means that a change in postures doesn’t happen often.
 The purpose of this is to get the participant into one position to relax.
 You may even find yourself falling asleep at some point.
 Don’t worry, this is part of the intended goal and completely natural.

 Benefits of Restorative Yoga